George F. Bond

 "Papa Topside" Bond initiated and served as the Senior Medical Officer and principal investigator of the US Navy SEALAB program.
 SEALAB I was lowered off the coast of Bermuda in 1964 to a depth of 192 fsw below the sea's surface.
 The experiment was halted after 11 days due to an approaching tropical storm.
 SEALAB I proved that saturation diving in the open ocean was a viable means for expanding our ability to live and work in the sea.
 The experiment also provided engineering solutions to habitat placement, habitat umbilicals, humidity, and helium speech descrambling.
-SEALAB II was launched off the coast of California in 1965 to assess the feasibility of utilizing saturation techniques and tools accomplish a variety of tasks that would be difficult or impossible to accomplish by repeated dives from the surface."
+SEALAB II was launched off the coast of California in 1965 to assess the feasibility of utilizing saturation techniques and tools to accomplish a variety of tasks that would be difficult or impossible to accomplish by repeated dives from the surface.
 In addition to physiological testing, the divers tested new tools, methods of salvage, and an electrically heated drysuit.
 SEALAB III was placed in water three times as deep to test new salvage techniques and for oceanographic and fishery studies.
 On February 15, 1969, SEALAB III was lowered to 610 fsw (185 m), off San Clemente Island, California.
 The habitat soon began to leak and six divers were sent to repair it, but they were unsuccessful.
 During the second attempt, aquanaut Berry L. Cannon died, and the program came to a halt.

 Early life

 George Foote Bond was born November 14, 1915, in Willoughby, Ohio, to Robert and Louise Foot Bond.
 Bond received a Bachelor and Master of Arts from the University of Florida in 1939.
 While a student at UF, he became a member of the Sigma Nu fraternity.
 He then attended medical school at McGill University where he completed his medical training in surgery in 1945.
 Bond performed his internship at the Memorial Hospital in Charlotte, North Carolina.
-In 1946, Bond established a rural medicine practice in Bat Cave, North Carolina.
+In 1946, Bond established a rural medical practice in Bat Cave, North Carolina.
 Seeing a need in the community, Bond established the Valley Clinic and Hospital in 1948.
 Bond was recognized by the community as "Doctor of the Year" in 1953.
 The people of the area showed their affection towards Bond when he appeared on the national television show This Is Your Life on June 22, 1955.